Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Run-configuration-settings.md

 ### Before-run LaTeX code

+For the regular LaTeX compile step, use the 'Run code before compilation' setting in the common settings, so it applies to all LaTeX compile steps.
+With the example main file below, just put `\newcommand{\waarde}{false}` in the text field.

 For latexmk, use the `-usepretex` command line argument to run code before the main document.
 For example: